xocelyk/xocelyk.github.io/about.md

 permalink: /about/
 ---

 Hello, my name is Kyle Cox.
 Currently I am a master's computer science student at UT Austin.
-Previously I was an undergraduate at Williams College, before transferring to UT Austin, where I completed my bachelor's in mathematics, with a certificate in statistics.
+Previously I was an undergraduate at Williams College before transferring to UT Austin where I completed my bachelor's in mathematics.
 I was previously a [Forty Acres Scholarship](https://www.texasexes.org/scholarships/forty-acres-scholars-program) and National Merit Scholar.
 Currently, I work at the [IC2 Institute](https://ic2.utexas.edu) under Dr. Craig Watkins doing behavioral disorder risk assessment and the [AI Health Lab](https://aihealth.ischool.utexas.edu) researching language models for inference on quantitative data.

-# Projects
+### Work and Other Projects
 At the IC2 Institute, I am beginning collaboration with [Dr. Leo Anthony Celi](https://www.hsph.harvard.edu/ecpe/faculty/leo-anthony-celi/) at MIT using language models to extract social determinants of health from clinical notes.
 Dr. Celi's team manages the MIMIC database, a publicly available database for health-related data from ICU patients at the Beth Israel Deaconess Medical Center.

 Also at the IC2 Institute, I work with the [All of Us Research Program](https://www.researchallofus.org/about/) researching risk assessment for health outcomes, with particular attention to differential risks for marginalized populations.
 I am working alongside [Dr. Matt Kammer-Kerwick](https://liberalarts.utexas.edu/prc/faculty/mattkk) on a project investigating the moderation effects of gender, sexual identity, and race/ethnicity on social determinants of health toward diagnosis of major depressive disorder.
 Manuscript in progress.